The best translation software makes it simple and easy to deliver localized digital content to overseas markets.

-Despite the solid range of features, the Geoworkz software feels a little old fashioned and clunky compared to other services, so it may be worth trying the free trial before committing.
-Price plans aimed at freelancers start from $11per month, agency packages at $56 per month, while enterprise offerings start at $290 per month.
+Despite the solid range of features, the Geoworkz software feels a little old fashioned and clunky compared to other services, so it may be worth trying the free trial before committing, which are available for both freelancers and agencies and both are priced separately.

 Lokalize does what it says on the tin, localizing and translating mobile apps and web content for companies big and small.
 The service allows clients to upload localization files, then edit and translate their copy with either their own translators or Lokalise's professionals.

-Another market player is Transifex, a cloud-based platform that localizes websites, web apps and mobile apps.
+Transifex is another market player to consider, and offers a cloud-based platform that localizes websites, web apps and mobile apps.
 It brings together communities and groups to collaborate from one place, where roles can be assigned and projects managed collaboratively through to completion.

 Crowdin targets developers with its web-based service that facilitates the translation of mobile apps, web apps, games, support documentation and more, to aid expansion to the global market.